haywirecoder/homebridge-batterytender/README.md

 # Homebridge Plug-In for Deltran Battery Monitor Tender
-A Homebridge plug-in to integrate the Deltran Battery Monitor Tender (https://www.batterytender.com/battery-tender-wireless-battery-monitor_2) Homebridge.
+A Homebridge plug-in to integrate the Deltran Battery Monitor Tender (https://www.batterytender.com/battery-tender-wireless-battery-monitor_2) into Homebridge.
 This module exposed monitor as an outlet.
-With outlet change state to indicated voltage level and battery indicator for percentage of charge.
-This module also uses Eve Home attribute to report voltage.
+With outlet changing state to indicate voltage drop level and battery indicator for percentage of charge.
+This module also uses Eve Home volt attribute to report voltage.

 ## Limitation:
 * This module has only been tested with Deltran Battery Tender® Wireless Battery Monitor.